fssa-batch3/balaji.saravanan__web_project/README.md

         2. Fill the required informations such as email id and password.
         3. Click the "Submit" button.
     * Expected result :
-        * The user is redirected to the profile page.
+        * The user is redirected to the home page.

 VIEW PROFILE :  ( COMPLETED )